 3) If CAN1 does not light green, pairing fails.
 Repeat steps 1) and 2).

 4) After the pairing is complete, remove the CVCI and trigger module from the vehicle and reconnect to verify that the default pairing is normal.
-When the CVCI is connected to the OBD-II connector and the trigger is connected to the cigar jack, the Enter key of the trigger module lights up in green.
+When the CVCI is connected to the OBD-II connector and the trigger is connected to the cigar jack, CAN1 CAN2 on the CVCI lights up in green.